sonic-net/SONiC/doc/console/SONiC-Console-Switch-High-Level-Design.md

 # 5 Error Handling

 - Invalid config errors will be displayed via console and configuration will be rejected
-- Internal processing errors within SwSS will be logged in syslog with ERROR level

 # 6 Serviceability and Debug

 Debug output will be captured as part of tech support.

-- Internal processing errors within SwSS will be logged in syslog with ERROR level

 # 7 Warm Boot Support